miitcher/q-learning/README.md

 ## Compiling the project and tests ##
 Cmake creates the Makefiles, and make uses the Makefiles to build the project.

-* Install required packages if it's not installed already `sudo apt install cmake libcairo2-dev freeglut3-dev libxi-dev`
+* Install required packages if they are not installed already `sudo apt install cmake libcairo2-dev freeglut3-dev libxi-dev`

 (